 Spring has sprung for families on Catalina Island and summer is almost here!

 By land or by sea, day or night Catalina has plenty of activities to create a memorable weekend away.
-The Dolphin Quest is by far one of the best tours on the Island.
+The Ocean Explorer is by far one of the best tours on the Island.
 Meet our boat Captains and get ready to tour the Catalina Channel on a Ribcraft in search of the friendly, fun-loving mammals that live and play along the coast of the island.
 Our Captains will help you get up close and personal with dolphins and other wildlife on the island like seals, sea lions and bald eagles.

 If you aren’t in the mood for an ocean tour then the East End Adventure may be more your speed.
 Climb into (literally) an open-air, biofuel H1 Hummer and get ready to travel 1,500 feet above sea level.
 You’ll enjoy a birds-eye view of romantic Santa Catalina Island and the ocean beyond.
 Don’t be surprised if one of the adorable island foxes makes an appearance on your tour.
 The tour ends in Avalon just in time for one of Catalina’s famous buffalo milk cocktails!

 When the sun sets over Catalina a whole new set of activities becomes available.
 If it’s your first time to the island the Flying Fish Voyage is a sure bet.
 It’s true—fish really do fly in Catalina.
 Hop on a nighttime cruise aboard the open-deck Blanche W. as searchlights dramatically spotlight these marine aviators gliding across the sea.
 The Blanche W. is a vintage (1924) classic wooden vessel specifically built to tour the waters around Catalina Island.
 The boats World War One-era, 40-million candlepower searchlights entice the flying fish to soar out of the water.